themattbirch/Portfolio/src/content/posts/how-write-call-to-action-conversion-marketing.md

 - Size

 It should be related to the context of the page, desired outcome and other important characteristics.
-If there’s a graphic or image that strengths the message, a big CTA can help add value to and emphasize that message.
+If there’s a graphic or image that strengthens the message, a big CTA can help add value to and emphasize that message.
 Bigger CTAs will help draw attention to a desired outcome or action.

 However, if they're too big, they can overpower the other elements on the page, and can decrease the conversion rate.
 Smaller CTAs can be effective if the end user wants to feel in control of their decision.